asaikali/boot-angular-gateway/README.md

 ## Deploying to Cloud Foundry

 1. Run `./mvnw clean package` to build the backend / frontend and gateway
-2. edit the 'manifest.yml' to pick hostnames that are avilable on your Cloud Foundry Foundation
+2. edit the 'manifest.yml' to pick hostnames that are available on your Cloud Foundry Foundation

 ## Issues